biya-coin/biyaliquid-docs/.gitbook/developers-cosmwasm/mainnet-deployment-guide.md

 ### Contract Instantiation (Governance)

 As mentioned above, contract instantiation permissions on mainnet depend on the flags used when uploading the code.
-By default, it is set to permissionless, as we can verify on the genesis `wasmd` Biyachain setup:
+By default, it is set to permissionless, as we can verify on the genesis `wasmd` Biya Chain setup:

 ```json
 "wasm": {